 LMT is designed to track mice on the long term.
 It has been created with on idea on mind: to provide behaviourist a reliable system to annotate automatically what mice are doing in their environment, and what are their social interactions.
 It is fully described in the publication available at bioRxiv.
 Now published in Nature biomedical engineering.

-The last version of Live Mouse Tracker can be downloaded here.
+Download the last version of Live mouse tracker here.

 How does it work ?

-This short video summarize how the system works:
+This short video summarizes how the system works:

 - A database file, in the SQLite format, which is handy as SQLite database are standalone files, which avoid using server.
 You can just copy/backup/restore/share your databases as easy as manipulating conventional files.